-- Exclude episodes from measure calculation if: - The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the trigger day. - The patient was not enrolled in Medicare Parts A and B for the entirety of the lookback period plus episode window, or was enrolled in Part C for any part of the lookback plus episode window. - No TIN is attributed the episode. - The patient's date of birth is missing. - The patient's death date occurred before the episode ended.
+- Exclude episodes from measure calculation if: - The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the trigger day. - The patient was not enrolled in Medicare Parts A and B for the entirety of the lookback period plus episode window, or was enrolled in Part C for any part of the lookback plus episode window. - No TIN is attributed the episode. - o The patient's date of birth is missing. - The patient's death date occurred before the episode ended. - The trigger IP stay has the same admission date as another IP stay.

-- The trigger IP stay has the same admission date as another IP stay. - The IP facility is not a short-term stay acute hospital as defined by subsection (d). - Apply measure-specific exclusions, which check the patient's Medicare claims history for certain billing codes (as specified in the Measure Codes List file) that indicate the presence of a particular procedure, condition, or characteristic.
+- The IP facility is not a short-term stay acute hospital as defined by subsection (d) or an IPF PPS hospital or the Inpatient Psychiatric Facility (IPF) Prospective Payment System (PPS). - Apply measure-specific exclusions, which check the patient's Medicare claims history for certain billing codes (as specified in the Measure Codes List file) that indicate the presence of a particular procedure, condition, or characteristic.